abdrnasr/video-downloader-app/README.md

 This project uses a modern asynchronous backend architecture powered by FastAPI, Celery, and Redis.
 Below are the core reasons behind these architectural choices:

 ### 1. Python’s GIL Limits True Multithreading
 Python (specifically CPython) is limited by the Global Interpreter Lock (GIL), which prevents true parallel execution of CPU-bound tasks in a single interpreter session.
-Since video downloading and processing are often blocking operations, using Python's built-in threading module would not provide actual performance gains.
+Since video downloading and processing are often blocking operations, using Python's built-in threading module would not provide actual performance gains, and the backend will hang on each request.
 Instead, the system delegates these heavy tasks to Celery workers, which are separate processes, achieving true parallelism and efficient resource use.

 ### 2. Redis + Celery Simplify Task Handling
 Manual thread management in Python can become complex and error-prone — especially when dealing with retries, timeouts, task queues, or scaling.
 Celery abstracts these concerns elegantly: